w3f/polkadot-wiki/docs/build-node-interaction.md

    'success': True}]}
 ```

-> The JS number type a 53 bit precision float.
+> The JS number type is a 53 bit precision float.
 There is no guarantee that the numerical values in
 the response will have a numerical type.
 Any numbers larger than `2**53-1` will have a string type.

 ### Submitting a Transaction